LeaderQuest - NDSU's Premier Leadership Program

 Welcome to the NDSU LeaderQuest Leadership Program.
 We are glad you're interested in learning more about LeaderQuest.
 Your desire to learn how to develop your leadership skills will set you apart in your teams, when interviewing, and even when you are competing for your next job!

 LeaderQuest will help you develop your ability to lead, motivate others, and much more.
 LeaderQuest is for any student who wants to learn how to be an effective leader in any situation.
-LeaderQuest occurs in the Spring semester of each year, January through April.
+LeaderQuest will be held in the Fall of 2014.

 Mission of LeaderQuest